-Summer land is full of engaged, caring, passinals attyens Council should form a Girant's Flead Committee enabling the many Falenced people to help form a more detailed
+Summer land is full of engaged, caring, passionally atigens Corancel should form a Giant's Flead Committee enabling the many talented people to help form a more detailed plan.

 OUESTION

 What trail type that is existing / proposed are you most likely to use?
 (Existing Roadway, The Grind Trail, Hiking Trail or Mountain Bike Trail)